 Rose Cottage (Keswick) is a traditional terraced cottage in a quiet location just a few minutes walk from the vibrant centre of Keswick.
 This cosy little cottage sleeps three people in two bedrooms sharing a family bathroom.
-The living room has an open fire perfect for winter evenings in, so grab a book off the shelf, take a seat on the sofa and make yourself at home.
+The living room has a log-effect fire, perfect for cosy evenings in, so grab a book off the shelf, take a seat on the sofa and make yourself at home.
 Upstairs is a spacious and pretty double bedroom plus a small single overlooking the communal garden; both bedrooms have views over the surrounding streets with glimpses of the fells over rooftops.
 The kitchen is small but perfectly formed with everything on hand you could need; though with Keswick's range of eateries so close at hand it may be tempting just to eat out!
 Rose Cottage (Keswick) makes a lovely retreat for a couple looking for a hideaway in the centre of Keswick.

 Being in a quiet back street yet within a short walk of the town centre gives Rose Cottage (Keswick) an enviable location and the best of both worlds.
 Keswick is a small market town which punches well above its weight with a good variety of attractions and amenities all within walking distance.
 The town centre contains a huge variety of places to eat and a good range of independent shops to browse around.
 There are walks a-plenty starting from the town or take advantage of the regular local buses to take you to an alternative start point.
 The beautiful Derwentwater makes for a lovely evening shoreline stroll or make a day of it and take a boat on the lake, everything from the scheduled launch service to a canoe or rowing boat are available to get you out on the water.
 If the weather is not so kind there are a range of indoor activities and attractions to choose from, the Keswick Museum, Pencil Museum and the Puzzling Place all offer something a bit quirky to interest all ages or take in a film at the cinema or a show at Theatre by the Lake.